Clinical Skills

 Visual Element: An interactive slider comparing a T1-weighted coronal slice (anatomy) with a T2-weighted coronal slice (pathology) of the same knee, highlighting the signal differences.

-As an orthopaedic surgeon, the ability to independently and accurately interpret Magnetic Resonance Imaging (MRI) is not just a "nice-to-have" skill—it is a fundamental requirement.
+As an orthopaedic surgeon, the ability to independently and accurately interpret Magnetic Resonance Imaging (MRI) is not just a "nice-to-have" skill—it is a fundamental requirement for your orthopaedic surgery training and subsequent fellowship exams.
 Relying solely on the radiologist's report is a dangerous habit that can lead to missed diagnoses, inappropriate surgical planning, and ultimately, poor patient outcomes.

-Radiology reports, while invaluable, can be hedged, may miss critical clinical context (e.g., specific mechanism of injury), or can simply be incorrect.
-You, the surgeon, have the advantage of having examined the knee.
-You know where it hurts.
+Radiology reports, while invaluable, serve a different purpose.
+A radiologist looks for pathology; an orthopaedic surgeon looks for operability.
+Radiologists may hedge their descriptions, miss critical clinical context (e.g., the specific mechanism of injury, a positive pivot shift on examination), or lack the biomechanical understanding required to identify subtle instability patterns.
+You, the surgeon, have the distinct advantage of having examined the knee.
+You know where the joint line tenderness is.
 You know if there is a mechanical block to extension.
 You must be the master of your own imaging.

-This comprehensive guide outlines a systematic, "surgeon-focused" approach to reading a knee MRI, ensuring you never miss the primary pathology—or the subtle secondary injuries that change the management plan.
+This comprehensive guide outlines a systematic, "surgeon-focused" approach to reading a knee MRI.
+By adopting this framework, you'll ensure you never miss the primary pathology—or the subtle secondary injuries that dictate a change in the management plan.

-Part 1: The Basics of MRI Physics (For Surgeons)
+Part 1: The Basics of MRI Physics and Workstation Setup (For Surgeons)

-Before diving into anatomy, you must understand what you are looking at.
-You don't need a PhD in physics, but you need to know your sequences.
+Before diving into the anatomy, you must understand what you are looking at and how to look at it.
+You don't need a PhD in MRI physics, but you need a working knowledge of your sequences and how to optimize your PACS viewing station.

 • Physics: Short TE (Time to Echo) and TR (Repetition Time).